in28minutes/getting-started-in-5-steps/README.md

 ## Prerequisites

 - Java
-- Embedded with Eclipse
+- Eclipse (When using embedded eclipse)

 ## Installation
-- Recommended to use Maven embedded in Eclipse
+- If you are a beginners, we recommended to use Maven embedded in Eclipse.
+If you have your feet firmly on ground, go to the section on Standalone installation.

 ## Check Embedded Maven in Eclipse
+- Import a Maven Project into eclipse
+  - We will this example - https://github.com/in28minutes/SpringMvcStepByStep
+  - Run basic maven commands

 ### Standalone installation
 1. Check if Java is installed properly.
 Type in the command “java –version” as shown in the screen.
 If it does not work, go to the trouble shooting section of Java or Reinstall Java.
 ![Image](/images/java-version-command.png)

 > Note that Maven 3.3 requires JDK 1.7 or above, Maven 3.2 requires JDK 1.6 or above, while Maven 3.0/3.1 requires JDK 1.5 or above.

-Download Apache Maven.
-Visit Maven official website, download the Maven zip file.
+Download Apache Maven from Maven official website, https://maven.apache.org.
 Example : apache-maven-3.3.3-bin.zip

 ![Image](/images/maven-download.png)

 #### On Windows
 1. Unzip the distribution archive, i.e. apache-maven-3.3.3-bin.zip to the directory you wish to install Maven 3.3.3.
 These instructions assume you chose C:\maven.
 The subdirectory apache-maven-3.3.3 will be created from the archive.
+Have no spaces in the folder path.
 2. Add the unpacked distribution's bin directory to your user PATH environment variable by opening up the system properties (WinKey + Pause), selecting the "Advanced" tab, and the "Environment Variables" button, then adding or selecting the PATH variable in the user variables with the value C:\maven\apache-maven-3.3.3\bin.
 3. You can check if you are using the right value by opening up the folder using “cd C:\maven\apache-maven-3.3.3\bin” and then typing the command “mvn --version”.
 4. Make sure that JAVA_HOME exists in your user variables or in the system variables and it is set to the location of your JDK, e.g. C:\Program Files\Java\jdk1.7.0_51.
 5. Open a new command prompt (Winkey + R then type cmd) (or terminal on mac) and run “mvn –version” to verify that it is correctly installed.
 ![Image](/images/maven-check-installation.png)
+6. Refer https://www.mkyong.com/maven/how-to-install-maven-in-windows/ or https://www.tutorialspoint.com/maven/maven_environment_setup.htm for more details.

 #### Unix-based Operating Systems (Linux, Solaris and Mac OS X)
 1. Extract the distribution archive, i.e. apache-maven-3.3.3-bin.tar.gz to the directory you wish to install Maven 3.3.3.
 These instructions assume you chose /usr/local/apache-maven.
 The subdirectory apache-maven-3.3.3 will be created from the archive.
 2. In a command terminal, add unpacked distribution's bin to your PATH environment variable, e.g. export PATH=$PATH:/usr/local/apache-maven/apache-maven-3.3.3/bin.
 3. Make sure that JAVA_HOME is set to the location of your JDK, e.g. export JAVA_HOME=/usr/java/jdk1.7.0_51 .
+4. If you are having problems refer https://stackoverflow.com/questions/8826881/maven-install-on-mac-os-x

 ## Check
 * Run mvn --version to verify that it is correctly installed.